eslint/eslint/docs/src/rules/no-spaced-func.md

 <!--FIXABLE-->

-Disallows spacing between function identifiers and their applications.

 This rule was **deprecated** in ESLint v3.3.0 and replaced by the [func-call-spacing](func-call-spacing) rule.

 While it's possible to have whitespace between the name of a function and the parentheses that execute it, such patterns tend to look more like errors.